kairosdb/metrics4j/README.md

 A collector defines how to collect values from a source.
 For reportSize() I could use a LongCounter or a LongGauge.
 When looking for a collector for a source metrics4j will match the type so if you define both a LongCounter and a DoubleCounter it will know to grab the LongCounter as it inherits from LongCollector.
+The following collectors are all in the `org.kairosdb.metrics4j.collectors` package.

 #### DoubleCounter
 Counts up double values to be reported.
 The counter can be reset when values are reported